Twins conjoined at head separated after rare surgery in Israel

 It is the first time such an operation, which has only been conducted 20 times worldwide, has been performed in Israel.

 Months before the surgery, inflatable silicone bags were inserted into their heads and periodically expanded to stretch skin.
-The new skin was was then used to seal their heads after the skulls were reconstructed.
+The new skin was then used to seal their heads after the skulls were reconstructed.

 Preparation also included the creation of a 3D virtual reality model of the twins, said Mickey Gideon, Soroka's chief neurosurgeon.
-"To our delight, everything went as we had hoped," he added
+"To our delight, everything went as we had hoped," he added.

 The girls, who were born in August 2020, are expected to lead completely normal lives.